Overview of Gastritis

 Gastritis Incidence and Prevalence

 Gastritis is a common medical problem.
-The condition is diagnosed in as many as 10% of patients seeking emergency medical care for abdominal pain.
+The condition is diagnosed in as many as 10 percent of patients seeking emergency medical care for abdominal pain.

 In the United States, some ethnic groups are at increased risk for certain types of gastritis.
 For example, African Americans, Hispanics, and Native Americans have higher rates of gastritis due to H. pylori infection, and autoimmune gastritis is more common in African Americans and people of Northern European descent.